flocked/Anima/README.md

 # Anima

-Anima is an animation engine for iOS, iPadOS, and macOS.
-It allows animating properties with spring, easing and decay animation.
+Anima is an animation framefork for iOS, iPadOS, and macOS.
+It allows animating properties with ease using spring, easing and decay animations.

 It is partly based on [Wave](https://github.com/jtrivedi/Wave) and [Motion](https://github.com/b3ll/Motion).
 Without these libraries Anima wouldn't have been possible.